DIT112-V21/group-12/README.md

 ## What?

 We will develop a program that makes the car dance in tempo with the music.
-The car will make a catalog of moves and choreography that it will use randomly to the beat of the music.
-It will change the speed based of the rhythm.
+The car will have a catalog of moves and choreography that it will use by chosen order and will change the speed based of the rhythm.
+There is also an option to steer the car manually.
+While driving manually, you can choose which direction to steer the car in a certain speed, angle or brake mode.

 We will create a UI where you can upload a music file and choose dance moves.
 The program will combine them into a choreography and make the car dance to your song of choice.